NirantK/nirantk.github.io/content/en/introduction.md

 weight: 100
 toc: true
 ---
 If you're visiting this page, it means you're likely a founder or VC interested in working with me.
 I'm going to use this document to describe how I choose projects and split my work between advisory work and consulting.
-If it all makes sense, shoot me an email at [hello@nirantk.com](mailto:hello@nirantk.com).
+If it all makes sense, shoot me an email at nirant [dot] kasliwal [at] gmail

 ## Picking Projects
 - I prioritize projects based on three key factors: